phvnguyen/JavaTakeHomeQuiz/README.md

 * Load the data file by clicking the "Choose File" button, select the required CVS data file, e.g: "eng-climate-summary.cvs"
 * Specify the data to be filtered in, if needed; in the required format in the two date fields.
 * Click "Upload" button to have the data populated; another window page should appear, and ready for detailed data next.
-* Select any Mean_Temp cell in the Main page to have the deatailed data populated in the Details page.
+* Select any Mean_Temp cell in the Main page to have the deatailed data populated in the Details page..

 GitHub repository:
 https://github.com/phvnguyen/JavaTakeHomeQuiz